 3. Tupperware: the promise of plastic in 1950s America

-She’s looking at the role of the Tupperware party in the popularization of the product itself.
-But the Tupperware parties are so interesting because the Tupperware party has implications for suburbanization, for gender roles for corporate culture.
-Her look at Tupperware’s class and gendered aspects is particularly interesting, and I disagree with many of her claims.
-But that doesn’t make this a bad book.
-I’m recommending it because of the topic.
-Many of us have used Tupperware in our lives, and it is has become somewhat of like an American icon.
-The author wants to answer how does it has become so culturally important.
+She’s looking at the role of the Tupperware party in popularising the product itself.
+But Tupperware parties are so interesting because they affect suburbanization, gender roles, and corporate culture.
+Her look at Tupperware’s class and gendered aspects is fascinating, and while I disagree with many of her claims, that doesn’t make this a bad book.

 Author: Alison J. Clarke